ncatlin/lockwatcher/README.md

  This is bad.

- Lockwatcher is built around the assumption that if someone tries to use your computer while it is locked then they are trying to get your live data, so it needs to be destroyed.
+ lockwatcher is built around the assumption that if someone tries to use your computer while it is locked then they are trying to get your live data, so it needs to be destroyed.

 *How lockwatcher works*